Veldermon-rbg/Epic-Free-Game-Claimer/README.md

 ![image](https://github.com/user-attachments/assets/16baca68-043c-45ea-93d5-1922f400cc33)

 Repeat this with `EG_PASSWORD`, and your Epic Games account password.
+Repeat this again with `SHOW`, and a value of `1`.

 (If you have an Epic Games Store parental pin, you can set this with `EG_PARENTALPIN`)